MicrosoftDocs/visualstudio-docs/mac/installation.md

 To build Xamarin apps for iOS or macOS, you'll also need:

 - A Mac that is compatible with the latest version of Xcode.
 See Apple's [minimum requirements documentation](https://developer.apple.com/support/xcode/)
 - The latest version of [Xcode](https://developer.apple.com/xcode).
-It may be possible to [use an older version of Xcode](https://docs.microsoft.com/xamarin/ios/troubleshooting/questions/old-version-xcode) if youre Mac is not compatible with the latest version of Xcode.
+It may be possible to [use an older version of Xcode](https://docs.microsoft.com/xamarin/ios/troubleshooting/questions/old-version-xcode) if your Mac is not compatible with the latest version of Xcode.
 - An Apple ID.
 If you don't have an Apple ID already you can create a new one at https://appleid.apple.com.
 It's necessary to have an Apple ID for installing and signing into Xcode.

 ## Installation instructions